 12. Ana Bahebak or Ana Bahebik

 Last but not least are ana bahibik (for male) or ana bahibik (for female), which mean “I love you.”
-This is the first way that most people learn how to express their love.
-Love in Arab can be articulated in so many ways, whether its metaphorical or rhetorical, it all brings us back to the same meaning of love on Thanksgiving and always.
+This is the first way that most people learn how to express their love which can be articulated in so many ways, whether it’s metaphorical or rhetorical; it all brings us back to the same meaning of love on Thanksgiving and always.